 The tricyclic-like antidepressant trazodone has fewer antimuscarinic side effects than TCADs and is safer in overdose.
 Its sedative properties are useful against concomitant anxiety.

 Mianserin, a tetracyclic antidepressant, has much reduced cardiovascular and antimuscarinic side effects compared with the TCADs.

-Other antidepressants include flupentixol, which given in low doses can improve symptoms of apathy, lowered mood, asthenia, despondency, lack of initiative or inertia.
+Other antidepressants include agomelatine, which has been shown to have a beneficial effect on disturbed sleep patterns and a neutral effect on body weight, heart rate, blood pressure and sexual function.
+Esketamine is the S-enantiomer of ketamine and can be effective in patients with treatment-resistant depression; it is given in combination with a SSRI or SNRI.
+The antispychotic flupentixol, given in low doses, can improve symptoms of apathy, lowered mood, asthenia, despondency, lack of initiative or inertia.
 The a2 antagonist mirtazapine increases noradrenergic and serotonergic neurotransmission.
-Agomelatine has been shown to have a beneficial effect on disturbed sleep patterns and a neutral effect on body weight, heart rate, blood pressure and sexual dysfunction.
 Quetiapine can be given as an add-on treatment in patients who have a suboptimal response to antidepressant monotherapy.
-Vortioxetine is indicated for the treatment of major depressive episodes.
-Its multimodal action includes SSRI activity and modulation of activity at several serotonin (5HT) receptors.
+Vortioxetine has a multimodal action including SSRI activity and modulation of activity at several serotonin (5HT) receptors.
 It may improve cognitive symptoms of depression.

 Lithium salts are used in recurrent depression, as well as in mania and bipolar disorder.
 The carbonate salt is more widely used but the citrate is also available.
 Lithium salts have a narrow therapeutic/toxic ratio and treatment requires facilities for monitoring serum levels.
 Bioavailability varies from product to product, particularly sustained-release preparations, therefore, lithium preparations should be prescribed by brand name and patients should not be transferred from one preparation to another without full clinical assessment and retitration.